lambdaclass/lambdaworks/docs/src/proving_systems/plonk/recap.md

 It's not hard to see that condition (b) is equivalent to: for all $(i,j)\in I$, $T_{i,j} = T_{\sigma((i,j))}$.

-This in turn is equivalent to checking whether the following sets are equal
+A little less obvious is that this condition is in turn equivalent to checking whether the following sets $A$ and $B$ are equal
 $$A = \{((i,j), T_{i,j}): (i,j) \in I\}$$
 $$B = \{(\sigma((i,j)), T_{i,j}): (i,j) \in I\}.$$
+The proof this equivalence is straightforward.
+Give it a try!

 In our example the sets in question are respectively
 $$\{((0,0), T_{0,0}), ((0,1), T_{0,1}), ((0,2), T_{0,2}), ((0,3), T_{0,3}), ((2,1), T_{2,1}), ((3,1), T_{3,1}), ((2,2), T_{2,2})\},$$